linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/30 Value at Risk.md

 # FIGURE 2

 Comparison of exact portfolio value after 1 week with a delta approximation.
-Assumes the position is long 30,000 shares of stock at  $100 and short 25,000 call options with a strike price of$ 105.
+Assumes the position is long 30,000 shares of stock at  \$100 and short 25,000 call options with a strike price of\$ 105.
 Value at risk is the difference between the original portfolio value and that at the 5\% stock price.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/10e8007b-6b0c-4ee4-a779-beb006a490c3/b11de6407c0a00b2b8adeacb161b8fb857d34c70e7c5ca13978de8c87f61f0e5.jpg)